rxify/pg/packages/cli/README.md

 ## CLI

-`rxpg` is a lightweight alternative to Postgres IDEs.
+`@rxpg/cli` is a lightweight alternative to Postgres IDEs.
 It provides developers with the ability to run SQL scripts and queries directly from their VSCode terminal.